American shad (Alosa sapidissima)

 The historic story of interest to Washington anglers, however, is when shad were introduced into the Sacramento River in 1871.
 The transplanted shad thrived, and soon traveled to more northerly waters.
 But even before shad fry were deliberately planted in the Columbia River drainage system in 1885, some of the original immigrant population strayed north from California and homed in on the Columbia River.
 Shad may have been caught as early as 1876, and U.S. Fish Commissioner records document that mature shad were taken from the Columbia in 1880.

-Learn more about shad fishing in this June 2023 WDFW blog post.
+Shad are classified as a Food Fish in Washington.
+Learn more about shad fishing below or in this May 2024 WDFW blog post.

 Description and Range